You find out how to recycle everything from aerosols to yoghurt pots below.

 Photographs cannot be recycled, please dispose of unwanted photographs in your landfill bin.

-Most supermarkets collect plastic bags for recycling.
-As of 20 October 2014 a carrier bag charge was introduced in Scotland.
 Save money and help the environment by reusing your old carrier bags or use a reusable bag.

 Polystyrene cannot be recycled.
 Please put in your landfill bin.